 Those who recover can be left with serious long-term health problems, such as amputation, deafness, blindness, epilepsy and learning difficulties.

 Men W infections are more likely to be fatal than the more common Men B strain.

 The MenACWY vaccine has previously been recommended only for people at increased risk of meningococcal disease, including people with no spleen or a spleen that doesn't work properly; for Hajj pilgrims; and for travellers to countries with high rates of meningococcal disease, including parts of Africa and Latin America.

 Read more about MenACWY as a travel vaccine.

 MenACWY vaccine effectiveness

 The MenACWY vaccine is highly effective against serious infections caused by four different meningococcal groups (A, C, W and Y).

-The vaccine contains only the sugar coating found on the surface of the four groups of meningococcal bacteria.
+The vaccine contains only the sugar coating found on the surface of the 4 groups of meningococcal bacteria.
 It works by triggering the body's immune system to develop antibodies against these sugar coatings without causing disease.

 Read more about vaccine ingredients.